-Service name and description Configuration settings (changes cause the service to redeploy) Pro perties number of days to keep Single or multiple types?
+Service name and description Configuration settings (changes cause the service to redeploy) Pro perties Days to keep logs: The number of days to keep service logs, including access and metrics Single or multiple types?
 Single indexes.
 The default is 30 Scalable?
-Yes days.
+Yes Indexes.
+The default is 30 days.
 Index Protection Level: The number of additional replicas (copies) to keep of each index file (shard).
 Replicas are kept on separate instances.
 You can set this value for every shard.
 The default is 1 replica (which means that two copies are kept).
 The maximum is the number of instances less one.
 Service units: 25 Kafka Container Options: Default RAM needed 2 GB Stream processing platform for handling real-time data streams.
 Container Memory: The hard memory limit for the service's Docker container, in MB.
-The default is 2 GB.
-CPU: The relative CPU per instance: usage weight for the service's Docker container.
+The default is 2 GB. per instance: • CPU: The relative CPU usage weight for the service's Docker container.
 Generally, a higher value means that the container received more CPU resources than other processes (including other service Docker containers) running on the instance.
 Enter a decimal number.
 The default is 0.1.
 Service Options Number of instances: Required: 3 Recommended: All